CS639-Data-Management-for-Data-Science/f24/p1/README.md

-# DRAFT: DO NOT GET STARTED
-# P1 (6% of grade): Counting Loans with Dockerized Shell Script
+# P1 (6% of grade): Counting Pop Songs in Spotify Dataset with Dockerized Shell Script

 ## Overview